ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

   * Disconnect and reconnect after adjusting permissions.
 * **Invalid OAuth state** – Reconnect from **SEO → Connect Google Account** to refresh the authorization flow.
 * **Keyword Research returns no results** – Ensure you have entered your Google Ads developer token, connected a Google account with Ads access, and selected a valid Ads customer ID.
 Missing or invalid credentials will cause the Keyword Planner request to fail.
+* "The caller does not have permission" – This usually means your developer token isn't approved for the selected Ads account or the login customer ID is missing or incorrect.
+Verify the token status in the Google Ads API Center and ensure the OAuth account can access that customer ID.

 == Breadcrumbs ==
 Display a breadcrumb trail anywhere using the `[gm2_breadcrumbs]` shortcode.
 The output